Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Introduction

-The observed shape of the radio spectra varies with the size of the radio structure (length of the radio jets), the age of the electron population, our viewing angle, among many other factors.
-In a simplified picture the radio spectrum of a lobe-dominated AGN can be described with a power-law (\textrm \lnu $\propto \nu^{\alpha}$).
-However, in AGN with compact radio structures such as radio cores and hot spots a superposition of various self-absorbed components make the shape of the spectrum more complex.
-Therefore, to model the radio emission multi-component models with different spectral indices are required.
-The radiation from these structures eventually breaks at high frequencies as a result of synchrotron radiation losses and terminates at a cutoff frequency due to a drop in the electron energy \citep[e.g.,][]{Blandford1979,Konigl1981}.
+{\sl The radio structures:} the radio-loud AGN launch powerful jets which persist as highly collimated structures until they terminate as bright shocks (``hot spots") at the interface with the circumgalactic or intergalactic medium.
+The observed shape of the radio spectra depends on the \reff{age and acceleration of the electron population, and viewing angle, among other factors.} In a simplified picture, the radio spectrum of a lobe-dominated AGN can be described with a power-law ($L_{\nu}$ $\propto \nu^{\alpha}$).
+However, in AGN with compact radio structures such as radio cores and hot spots superposition of various components makes the shape of the spectrum more complex.
+Therefore, to model the radio emission, multi-component models with different spectral indices are required.
+The radiation from these structures eventually breaks at high frequencies as a result of synchrotron radiation losses and terminates at a cutoff frequency due to \reff{a drop in the electron population caused by rapid energy losses \citep[e.g.,][]{Blandford1979,Konigl1981}.}

 What sparks the radio-loud phase in some AGN is still unknown and may be stochastic by nature.
-Some studies find that the triggering mechanism of the radio-loud phase is intrinsic to the AGN rather than the host galaxies or the environments \citep[e.g.,][]{Kellermann2016,Coziol2017}, while others find cold star-forming gas in galaxies \citep[e.g.,][]{Janssen2012,BH2012}, the brightness of the cluster and density of the environment they live in \citep[e.g.,][]{Burns1990,Best2007} increase the likelihood of hosting a radio-loud AGN.
-The prevalence of radio-loud AGN and the power of their radio emission (i.e., $ \rm L_{1.4 GHz}$) correlates strongly with the intrinsic properties of the SMBH \citep[e.g., SMBH mass,][]{Best2005,Coziol2017}.
-Radio-loud AGN, on average, have a higher Eddington ratio (which is the ratio of the bolometric luminosity to the Eddington luminosity)
+Some studies find that the triggering mechanism of the radio-loud phase is intrinsic to the AGN rather than the host galaxies or the environments \citep[e.g.,][]{Kellermann2016,Coziol2017}, while others find cold star-forming gas in galaxies \citep[e.g.,][]{Janssen2012,BH2012} or the brightness of the cluster and density of the environment they live in \citep[e.g.,][]{Burns1990,Best2007} increase the likelihood of hosting a radio-loud AGN.
+The prevalence of radio-loud AGN and the power of their radio emission (i.e., $ L_{\rm 1.4 GHz}$) correlates strongly with the intrinsic properties of the SMBH \citep[e.g., SMBH mass,][]{Best2005,Coziol2017}. \reff{Some studies suggest that the BH mass is a critical parameter in dividing the radio-loud and radio-quiet populations \citep[e.g.,][]{Chiaberge2011}.
+There is as yet no consensus on whether the Eddington ratio (which is the ratio of the bolometric luminosity to the Eddington luminosity)

-bolometric luminosity and BH masses than their radio-quiet counterparts \citep[e.g.,][]{Coziol2017}.
-Such high accretion rates and radiative efficiencies occur relatively rarely, so the majority of the AGN population end up as radio-quiet or weak radio emitters.